DHTMLX/scheduler-docs/data/server_integration.md

 scheduler.addEvent(1); // renders the updated event
 ~~~

-When called for an event that is already loaded into the scheduler api/scheduler_addevent.md will trigger an *update* request, *insert* will be called otherwise.
+When called for an event that is already loaded into the scheduler, api/scheduler_addevent.md will trigger an *update* request, otherwise *insert* will be called.

-Methods that invoke sending an update to the backend:
+The methods that invoke sending an update to the backend:

 - api/scheduler_addevent.md
 - api/scheduler_deleteevent.md